Patient With Rare Pancreas Cancer Beats The Odds

 Dinwiddie’s cancer had a Ki67 index of 90 percent.
 (The Ki67 index measures what percentage of cells are growing/dividing; 100 percent being the maximum.)

-“His disease was doubling in size every four weeks; which is incredibly fast,” explained Strickler.
+“His disease was doubling in size every four weeks; which is incredibly fast,” explained his DCI oncologist.
 “These tumors have a very poor prognosis, and likely would have taken his life in less than three months without treatment.”

-Strickler ran Dinwiddie’s case by the tumor board.
+Dinwiddie’s case was run by the tumor board.
 The consensus was that cure was not an option, and that the focus should be on managing symptoms.

 Dinwiddie pushed back.
 He said he’d only accept “aggressive curative care.”

 “I was going to do any damn thing in my power to win; if you’ve had a good life you’ll do anything to have another day,” said Dinwiddie.
-“I really turned a corner when Dr. John agreed to help me.
+“I really turned a corner when my doctor agreed to help me.
 We were a team.”

 The standard regimen for metastatic poorly differentiated neuroendocrine cancer of the pancreas, which originates in the endocrine cells that make hormones to control blood sugar, is a combination of the chemotherapy drugs cisplatin and etoposide.
-However, this recommendation, said Strickler, “is based on established practice patterns with very little evidence.”
+However, this recommendation, his doctor explained, is "based on established practice patterns with very little evidence.”

-So, Strickler decided to try something a bit different — dose-modified FOLFIRINOX administered on days one and 15 of each 28-day cycle.
+So, the tumor board recommended something different — dose-modified FOLFIRINOX administered on days one and 15 of each 28-day cycle.
 FOLFIRINOX is a combination of 5-fluorouracil (5FU), oxaliplatin (which is similar tocisplatin), and irinotecan.

 Within a week, the swelling (edema) in his legs and feet went down and his energy level improved.